juniorsundarCasual/TGT/vault/volume-3.chapter-175.md

 "The second should be in the Archives."

 "WHAT?!"
 The girl bellowed in anger.
-"That old man acts as though the Sect is his - the Archives hold the heritage of our Sect and he just let a stranger have complete access to it?
+"That old man acts as though the Sect is his - the Archives hold the history and workings of our Sect and he just let a stranger have complete access to it?
 He dares to ask for not one but two all-access tokens with no reasoning whatsoever.
 Is this Sect his personal playground?"

 "Elder Glista is a key pillar of the Sect," Korr reminded.
 "He doesn't ask for much-"

 "But when he does, it's something monumental like this!
 The man needs to be put in his place," The girl scratched her chin in thought before continuing.
 "Since I will have to stake my claim for the leadership, I must achieve something exemplary to stand-out."

 Her lips parted with a ruthless grin as she wetted her lips with her tongue.
-He extended her finger and traced the boy's face in mid-air playfully, "He shall be the first stepping stone.
+She extended her finger and traced the boy's face in mid-air playfully, "He shall be the first stepping stone.
 Tell me about him, Korr!"

 Being in the Core Formation realm, Korr had little difficulty extending his mana sense to |Inspect| the lad.
 "Foundation Establishment realm, Base stage, just like the Young Miss.
 By my estimate, fourteen to fifteen years old.
 He should be affiliated with Teacher Jeeves-"

 "The 'Polymath'?
 I thought the Battle Maniac and Al Jeeves were bone-deep rivals?
 He would do a favour like this to the man that defeated him?"
 The girl scoffed.
 "How is the boy related to Al Jeeves?"

 "Student or a Disciple.
-His musculature indicates that he has little to no experience with martial-arts."
+His musculature indicates that he has little to no experience with martial arts."

 "So he takes after his Teacher."